glindberg2000/PDF-extractor/README.md

 # PDF Extractor for VISA Card Statements

 ## Description
-This project is designed to extract VISA card purchases from PDF statements provided by Bank of America and Chase.
+This project is designed to extract VISA card purchases from PDF statements provided by Bank of America and Chase as well as Amazon Invoices.
 It then consolidates all transaction rows into Excel or CSV files for further processing.

 ## Features
 - Extracts VISA card transactions from PDF statements for 2023 card statement formats.
-- Supports Bank of America and Chase VISA formats.
+- Supports Bank of America and Chase VISA formats and Amazon Invoices.
 - Outputs consolidated transaction data to Excel and CSV formats.

 ## Prerequisites